 Vulnerability management is becoming a standard industry practice and, as such, is included in most regulatory compliance rules as a quick and easy path to threat remediation.
 However, the reality is that most companies are not actually managing vulnerabilities, but rather conducting scans that produce thousands of potential threats.
 Identifying possible security risks and actually managing them through to remediation are completely different things.

-In its common definition, vulnerability management sounds like security utopia: if you purchase the right software, implement the proper solution or engage tougher policies and procedures, etc. you will be safeguarded from the threats of the outside world.
+In its common definition, a vulnerability management program sounds like security utopia: if you purchase the right software, implement the proper solution or engage tougher policies and procedures, etc. you will be safeguarded from the threats of the outside world.
 Doesn’t that sound nice?
 There’s one problem though- it doesn’t work that way.
 The term leads companies down a path towards a false sense of security which can be detrimental down the line when you need it most.
 In fact, it could lead to an even larger gap between identification and mediation.

 But perception has a way of becoming reality.
 If you mention vulnerability management to prospects, they will almost certainly tell you, predictably and definitively, they are already “doing it.”
 And they may have some parts of a vulnerability management solution implemented in their organization.
 However, most companies fail to go beyond the most lenient compliance standards.